What the former CEO of Reddit learned from Silicon Valley about planting trees

 Trees already have trillions of “installed units”—billions of acres of forest, already sequestering billions of tons of CO2 annually.
 Making more is the most straightforward solution.

-Lesson 2: Taking a product idea to a global stage takes decades.
+Lesson 2: Taking a product idea to a global stage takes decades

 A common objection to forests as a climate solution is that trees “take too long to grow,” so technologically-oriented solutions must be the answer.
 But new technology isn’t fast.